Fch-3388/Fch-3388/README.md

 With a solid academic foundation and practical experience, I am passionate about leveraging AI to solve complex problems and drive innovation.
 Additionally.

 - 👀 I’m interested in ...
-Artificial Intelligence in general, machine learning, deep learning, sawrm robotics.
+Artificial Intelligence in general, XAI, GAI, sawrm robotics.
 - 🌱 I’m currently learning ... more about the previous cited fields.
-- 💞️ I’m looking to collaborate on ... anything related to AI.
+- 💞️ I’m looking to collaborate on ...
+Genrative AI projects and research in AI, Swarm Robotics, XAI.
 - 📫 How to reach me ... on linkedin: www.linkedin.com/in/fouad-chaouki-refis-a8baa3301

 ### Hi there 👋, fouad chaouki